sjp38/hackermail/USAGE.md

 not for the real patch mail but a cover letter mail of the patch series, the command fetches all patches of the thread and applies the action to those.

+The command automatically adds 'Link:' and 'Signed-off-by:' tag of the user to the patches.
+It also check if others provided 'Tested-by:', 'Reviewed-by:', or 'Acked-by:' tags via reply, reports the finding to the user, and add the tags to the patches before applying the actions if the user asks to do.

 Checking Patches
 ----------------